bewuethr/bewuethr.github.io/DRAFT-bash-history.md

 to overwrite the history file.

-The size of the history is controlled with the `HISTSIZE` variable, and the size of the history file with `HISTFILESIZE`.
+The size of the history is controlled with the `HISTSIZE` variable (defaults to 500), and the size of the history file with `HISTFILESIZE`.
 Common advice is to just set these to large numbers; however, since Bash 4.3, they can be set to a negative value for unlimited history.
-(Watch out, setting to `0` truncates the history file.)
+(Watch out, setting to 0 truncates the history file!)

 So, for an infinite history (and so far ignoring implications of parallel shell session), we'd want something like this in our `.bashrc`: